Compiling and Building Cubes

 DO ##class(%DeepSee.Utils).%BuildStatus("cubeName")

 %BuildStatus() reports on the progress of a build regardless of whether you initiated the build programmatically or using the Architect.
-If there is no build in progress, %BuildStatus() displays the timestamp of the most recent build: There is no build in progress.
+If there is no build in progress, %BuildStatus() displays the timestamp of the most recent build, like so: There is no build in progress.
 Last build was finished on 06/23/2020 11:31:07.

 The build dialog in the Architect also reports on the progress of builds which are initiated programmatically.